 13.14.250.5 Density

-The following density requirements shall apply to all residential uses in the applicable Transit Station Overlay.
-The Payson Transit Station Overlay shall allow for a minimum of fifteen (15) units per acre of residential density with a maximum of twenty-five (25) units per acre on the gross acreage.
-The actual density allowed pursuant to any development application shall be subject to the approval of the development plan by the Planning Commission and City Council.
+The following Density requirements shall apply to all residential uses in the applicable Transit Station Overlay.
+The Payson Transit Station Overlay shall allow for a minimum of fifteen (15) units per acre of residential Density with a maximum of twenty-five (25) units per acre..
+The actual Density allowed pursuant to any development application shall be subject to the approval of the development plan by the Planning Commission and City Council.

 13.14.260.4 Permitted Density, Width and Frontage

 Residential development in the MH-1 Zone is strictly limited to avoid overcrowding of land in sensitive areas.
-In general, development is discouraged in these areas. in the MH-1 Zone shall not exceed one (1) unit per ten (10) acres.
+IDensity in the MH-1 Zone shall not exceed one (1) unit per ten (10) acres.
 Each development in the zone will be unique to protect or take advantage of the unique characteristics of the site.
 There are no lot size requirements except that all provisions of the adopted development ordinances must be satisfied including those that may limit lot sizes.

 The width of individual lots may vary according to the development layout and design.
 Regulations for adequate fire protection, access, environmental protection and other layout considerations will determine lot width.